zonemaster/zonemaster/docs/specifications/tests/Address-TP/address01.md

 ### Objective

-In order for the domain and its resources to be accessible, authoritative name servers must have addrresses in the routable public addressing space.
+In order for the domain and its resources to be accessible, authoritative name servers must have addresses in the routable public addressing space.

 IANA is responsible for global coordination of the IP addressing system.
 Aside its address allocation activities, it maintains reserved address ranges